Skip to content

 Schema Update Type

-Auto: Default.
+Recreate Columns (formerly Auto): Default.
 Schema is recreated from the first record collected.
 If the collection returns no records, the existing schema is unchanged.

-Manual: No changes are made to the schema during collection.
+Preserve Columns (formerly Manual): No changes are made to the schema during collection.

 Leave set to false if: